 A. Whether the submitter is a person who intends to conduct new business activities.
-(Note) "New business activities" refer to the development or production of new products, the development or provision of new services, the introduction of new production or sales methods of products, the introduction of new provision methods of services and other new business activities through which improvement of productivity (including resource productivity (the degree of the contribution of the use of energy or the use of mineral resources (excluding their use as energy) to the economic activities of those who intend to conduct new business activities)) or cultivation of new demand is expected and which have no danger of injuring public order or morals (Article 2(3) of the Enhancement Act; Article 2 of the Ordinance for Enforcement of the Enhancement Act).
+(Note) "New business activities" refer to the development or production of new products, the development or provision of new services, the introduction of new production or sales methods of products, the introduction of new provision methods of services and other new business activities through which improvement of productivity (including resource productivity (the degree of the contribution of the use of energy or the use of mineral resources (excluding their use as energy) to the economic activities of those who intend to conduct new business activities)) or cultivation of new demand is expected and which have no danger of injuring public order or morals (Article 2(4) of the Enhancement Act, and Article 2 of the Order on Testing of New Technology, Development of Special Measures on Regulations for New Businesses, and Promotion of Regulatory Reform Based on the Industrial Competitiveness Enhancement Act (hereinafter referred to as the "Order Based on the Enhancement Act").